Tendrl/gdeploy-integration/README.md

-# gdeploy-integration
+# python-gdeploy
-Modules for gdeploy integration
+Python modules that wrap the gdeploy functionality to allow it to be programmatically used.